Norman Fruchter: Newsreel

 Prior to becoming a member of Newsreel which was founded in 1967, Fruchter and Robert Machover made 'Troublemakers', an award-winning documentary about an organizing effort by members of Students for a Democratic Society (SDS) in the Black wards of Newark, New Jersey.
 As part of their mission to instigate social change, members of Newsreel would present films to political organizations and community groups across the United States.
 The retrospective, Exit Art / The First World had Newsreel members Norman Fruchter, Roz Payne and Lynn Phillips discuss the films.
 He was a member of SDS along with Tom Hayden, Jesse Allen, Robert Kramer, also full-time organizers for the group: Carol Glassman; Terry Jefferson; Constance Brown; Corinna Fales; and Derek Winans.
 He was investigated by the House Un-American Activities Committee.
 He co-founded and co-directed Independence High School, an alternative high school for drop-outs in Newark, New Jersey, throughout most of the 1970s.

 Fruchter recommended Christine Choy to the Newsreel group, after meeting her at Ironbound neighborhood in Newark, New Jersey.

 Education

-Fruchter was a member of School Board 15, in Brooklyn from 1983–94.
+Fruchter was a member of School Board 15, in Brooklyn from 1983 to 1994.
 He helped to form Campaign for Fiscal Equity, which sued the city of New York over inadequate school funding.
-He co-founded and headed the Institute for Education and Social Policy at New York University from 1987–1996.
+He co-founded and headed the Institute for Education and Social Policy at New York University from 1987 to 1996.